Clarifying Your Aspirations

 Furthermore, the corporate structure of Shambhala does occasionally change over time, and the names of its constituents can change from time to time.
 If you have specific questions about how to name Shambhala in your will, please contact the Shambhala Development Director who will either answer your question or direct you to someone who can (contact information above).

-As you think about your legacy gift to Shambhala, we encourage you to consider leaving a bequest to multiple entities – ideally to your local Centre, a Land Centre or Centres that are close to your heart, and to The Sakyong Potrang, or lineage – and of course, any other Shambhala entities that are important to you.
+As you think about your legacy gift to Shambhala, we encourage you to consider designating parts of your bequest to multiple entities – ideally to your local Centre, a Land Centre or Centres that are close to your heart, and to Shambhala USA, Shambhala Canada Society, or Shambhala Europe, depending on where you reside.
 In this way, your generosity can be shared on local, regional, and mandala wide levels.

 Click here to find out the correct legal name of the Shambhala entity to which you would like to leave a bequest.